 Prescribed to treat moderate to severe pain, oxymorphone is a strong semi-synthetic opioid analgesic first used in Europe in the early 20th century and in the United States in the late 1950s.
-As with other opiate drugs, use is meant to be short-term to minimize the risk of addiction.
-Administered orally as a standard tablet or an extended-release tablet, oxymorphone is available under the brand names Opana, O-Morphon, Opana ER, and Numorphan HCl.
+As with other opiate drugs, use is meant to be short-term.
+Administered orally as a standard tablet or an extended-release tablet, oxymorphone is available under the brand names:

 Oxymorphone is primarily used for the management of moderate to severe pain.
 It is also sometimes administered during surgery to help control how anesthesia works, to treat breakthrough pain that goes beyond the relief offered by other pain-relieving medications, and to reduce anxiety associated with heart-related respiratory issues.
 The extended-release version of oxymorphone is used for 24-hour treatment of chronic or severe pain.
 It is typically prescribed at low dosages and adjusted until a patient’s pain is under control.